-Historically roan antelope occurred naturally in the Waterberg, but the species was largely eliminated in this area by hunting during the earlier part of the twentieth century.
-It was not until the 1960s that the first steps were taken to protect the rapidly diminishing population and, by 1971, 21 of the remaining animals had been relocated to the Percy Fyfe Nature Reserve.
+Roan antelope are endemic to Lapalala but the species were hunted extensively in the early part of the twentieth century.
+In 1960 the first steps were taken to protect the diminishing population and by 1971 a core herd of roan antelope were relocated to the Percy Fyfe Provincial Nature Reserve.

 Roan are physically the second largest antelope species in Africa.
 The handsome animals have strikingly marked faces, large prominent ears with tufted ends, and long sharp recurved horns.
 Their coats are reddish-brown with lighter undersides, and this mixture of colours gives them their name.
 Although still relatively common in Central and Western Africa, Roan are becoming increasingly scarce in South Africa.

 Lapalala established a dedicated roan antelope breeding project in 2010 and one of the bulls with the original Lapalala genetics was returned to Lapalala from Percy Fyfe.

 The breeding project has been a success with well over 150 animals bred over the last few years with animals returned to the open system of Lapalala, from time to time, and the core breeding animals managed at the breeding centre on Lapalala North.